Paul LePage

-Paul Richard LePage (/ləˈpeɪdʒ/; born October 9, 1948) is an American politician who served as the 74th Governor of Maine from 2011 to 2019.
-A member of the Republican Party, LePage served two terms as a city councilor in Waterville, Maine, before being elected Mayor of Waterville in 2004, serving until 2011.
+Paul Richard LePage (/ləˈpeɪdʒ/; born October 9, 1948) is an American businessman and politician who served as the 74th governor of Maine from 2011 to 2019.
+A member of the Republican Party, he previously served as the mayor of Waterville, Maine, from 2004 to 2011 and as a city councilor for Waterville from 1998 to 2002.

-LePage ran for governor of Maine in the 2010 election, winning the general election with a plurality, 37.6%, in a five-candidate race.
-He was re-elected with a stronger plurality, 48.2% of the vote, in a three-candidate election in 2014.
-During his tenure as the Governor of Maine, he made extensive use of his veto power, vetoing 652 bills as of July 2018, more than the total by all Maine governors over the previous 100 years combined.
-As governor he made controversial remarks regarding abortion, the LGBTQ community, racial minorities, the death penalty, voting rights, campaign financing, the government and the environment that sparked widespread national criticism including calls for impeachment.
+LePage was elected mayor of Waterville in 2003 and reelected in 2008.
+He ran for governor of Maine in the 2010 election, winning with 37 percent of the vote in a five-candidate race.
+He was re-elected with a stronger plurality, 48 percent of the vote, in a three-candidate election in 2014.
+During his tenure as governor, he made extensive use of his veto power, vetoing 652 bills as of July 2018, more than the total by all Maine governors over the previous 100 years combined.
+LePage was known for making controversial remarks on various issues.

-LePage left office with an approval rating of 39%.
-His disapproval figure of 54% was the fourth-highest of the governors at the time.
-LePage was unable to seek a third consecutive term due to Maine's term limits law.
-His plurality wins and unpopular tenure contributed to Maine voters changing their voting system from plurality voting to ranked-choice voting in a 2016 ballot initiative even though it is currently not applicable for gubernatorial elections.

-In April 2021, he announced that he would be a candidate for governor again in 2022.
-He faced no primary opposition but lost to incumbent Janet Mills by 13 percentage points in the November general election.
+LePage was unable to seek a third term due to Maine's term limit laws and was succeeded by Democrat Janet Mills.
+After leaving office he announced his retirement from politics and established residency in Florida.
+In 2021, LePage re-established residency in Maine and announced a third run for governor.
+He faced no primary opposition but lost to Mills by 13 percentage points in the 2022 general election.
+After his loss he returned to Florida.
+LePage once again returned to Maine, and on May 5, 2025, he announced his candidacy for Maine's 2nd congressional district in 2026.

 Early life and education

 LePage was born in Lewiston, Maine, on October 9, 1948.
 The eldest son of eighteen children of Theresa (née Gagnon) and Gerard LePage, both of French Canadian descent, he grew up speaking French in an impoverished home with an abusive father who was a mill worker.
 His father drank heavily and terrorized the children, and his mother was too intimidated to stop him.
+His brother Moe later said of their father, "He was an evil man."
 At age eleven, after his father beat him and broke his nose, he ran away from home and lived on the streets of Lewiston, where he at times stayed in horse stables and at a "strip joint".
 After spending roughly two years homeless, he began to earn a living shining shoes, washing dishes at a café, and hauling boxes for a truck driver.
 He later worked at a rubber company and a meat-packing plant and was a short order cook and bartender.
 LePage was the only person among his parents and siblings to graduate from the 8th grade.
 He graduated from Lewiston High School in 1967.